HYPER-TALENTS OF THE NEW LITERARY AGE PART III

 Finally, in our survey of young writers we come to Jess Mize.
 Possibly the most talented of the new writers we’ve encountered via operating this web site.

 We’ve received for consideration many submissions from well-credentialed young writers at MFA programs across the country.
 The writing is often polished, usually predictable.
 They may be the best and brightest young writers by the standard’s of today’s institutional literary system– but not by the standards of authentic art, which require more than conformity, homogenization and imitation.

 What makes Jess Mize unique is her originality.
 Her need to move beyond the acceptable boundaries of the short story form.
 Not content with the pat or the safe, Jess willfully inserts into her tales writing more connected to the real world than to the short story as it’s supposed to be written.

 Two examples from our site.

 1.)
 In “Valentine’s Day,” Jess included a vulgar email rant as a realistic expression of character.

 2.)
 In “Suffering, Suicide and Immortality,” Part V gives an inside look at a suicidal mind.
-We edited this but didn’t scrap it, though we might have in the interest of pace.
+A strong, hyper-realistic section which we edited but kept.

 Jess Mize takes aesthetic chances, in other words.
-We like that.
-The short story HAS to change– to be more exciting, more competitive, more compelling, offering more than the same-old same-old.
+The short story HAS to change– to be more exciting, more competitive, more compelling than what currently exists.

-Jess is pushing boundaries again with her novel-in-progress.
+Jess is pushing boundaries again with her novel-in-progress– filled with trademark Jess Mize style, reality, and imagination.
 Read an excerpt and judge for yourself where she’s going.